jens-ox/fog-of-war/README.md

 ![Screenshot](.github/screenshot.jpg)

 Convert data from different sources to a fog of war-style map.
+It generates three layers:

+- **Points**: all points from your sources, rounded to 10m and deduplicated.
+- **50m radius circles**: draws a circle with 50m radius around all points and dissolves them.
+Holes with a surface smaller than a circle with 50m radius are removed.
+- **500m radius circles**: same as the 50m circles.

+## Data

 Currently supported: